-If you have not already done so, you may want to set up a course webpage in Blackboard, Canvas or Sakai and post the syllabus and class assignments.
+If you have not already done so, you may want to set up a course webpage in Canvas and post the syllabus and class assignments.
 Ask your department for help to do so and get training if needed.

-If you are already utilizing one of the LMS like Blackboard, Canvas, or Sakai, let students know that you will be pushing future announcements through these tools.
-If you are not using an LMS, you can always communicate with your students through email or other established channels.
+If you are already utilizing Canvas, let students know that you will be pushing future announcements through Canvas.
+If you are not using Canvas, you can always communicate with your students through email or other established channels.
 While elements of your course are sure to change, try to keep things as consistent as you can.

-If you are not already using an LMS to support your course, you may also consider using Webex, which provides live videoconferencing and works best with high-speed internet connections.
+If you are not already using Canvas to support your course, you may also consider using Webex or Zoom, which provides live videoconferencing and works best with high-speed internet connections.
 It allows for live video broadcast and sharing of documents.

 All remote courses and course materials must be made accessible as dictated by the Rutgers University IT Accessibility Policy.
 Course content is accessible to the degree that every student can easily access and navigate materials and assignments, submit assignments, and successfully use course tools and applications.
 Building accessible courses and course content is a key part of Universal Design for Learning.